danielpozsar/grogupy/docs/source/quickstart/index.rst

             pip install grogupy

-        The plotting and GPU aceleration part of the package are optional, but they can also be download via pip
+        The plotting and GPU aceleration part of the package are optional, but they can also be download via pip.

         .. code-block:: bash